WebAssembly/spec/proposals/Exceptions.md

 Thrown exceptions are handled as follows:

-a) They can be caught by a catch in an enclosing try block of a function body.
+a) They can be caught by a catch block in an enclosing try block of a function body.

 b) Throws not caught within a function body continue up the call chain until an enclosing try block is found.

 c) If the call stack is exhausted without any enclosing try blocks, it terminates the application.

 This proposal looks at the changes needed to incorporate these concepts into the portable binary encoding of WebAssembly modules.